 Nicole has an extensive professional performance and dance background having danced with the AFL’s Chicago Rush and the NBA’s Chicago Bulls from 2001-2010.
 Through those experiences, she’s become comfortable serving as a spokesperson and ambassador for many international companies.
 She is a proud graduate of The School of the Art Institute of Chicago, earning a Bachelor’s degree in Studio Fine Arts and Art History.
 In addition, Nicole has earned a degree in Science and Dental Hygiene from Kennedy King & University of Illinois at Chicago: College of Dentistry.

 Most recently, Nicole was featured in the book “Beyond the Interview: A 52 Week Guide of Inspiration,” as one of the top interviews of the year from The Whitney Reynolds Show.
 She also was named one of Chicago’s “Most Inspiring People” by Voyage Chicago Magazine.
 This past fall, Nicole was chosen to speak on the 2019 Lucy Hobbs Project “Healthy Me” Panel.

-When she’s not busy being a soccer team mom, or mommy PT, she works as a model, emcee, and reporter for the Comcast show Community Connection.
+When she’s not busy being a soccer team mom, or mommy PT, she works as a reporter for the Comcast show Community Connection.
 Nicole lives in Chicago with her husband Dr. Christopher Zwiercan, their 5 year old son Cristiano, and 2 year old daughter Ashlynn Grace.